DNTM2802/air-quality-application/README.md

 # air-quality-application
 Multi-layer web application using Spring Boot and an API to provide details on air quality for a certain region/city.
+Includes integration tests and continuous integration using Jenkins.